 Check with your internal legal team so they can help you cover everything that’s relevant to the project in this section.

 Whether you’re using a statement of work or a scope of work to define your project goals, these documents will be crucial in keeping your team and any stakeholders involved accountable for their work and performance.

 Adhere to your scope of work document as best as you can to avoid scope creep.
 This will ensure that your project is delivered on time and meets your expectations.

-Aligning your scope of work with project management software will keep your team on track and help you reach your goals.Try Asana for project management
+Aligning your scope of work with project management software will keep your team on track and help you reach your goals.Create a scope management plan template

 This article contains suggestions and considerations to help your team learn more about SoWs and scopes of work.
 This is not intended to be legal advice.
 Consult your internal legal team to determine the approach that works best for your situation.